Alex-2605/data-challenge/README.md

 - **Comprehensive Monitoring:**
   - **Health Checks:** Incorporates health checks for database connectivity, ensuring the system remains operational and can recover from potential disruptions.
   - **Logging:** Employs structured logging to facilitate easy monitoring and debugging of the application's operations and alerting mechanisms.

+### Monitoring & Scalability

+- **Alert System:** Implements a push-based approach to monitoring, where alerts are generated and logged in real-time as data is ingested.
+- **Scalability Considerations:** Designed to handle increasing volumes of data by optimizing database indexing and utilizing Docker for scalable deployments.

 ### Design & Architecture